GoogleCloudPlatform/cloud-spanner-emulator/README.md

 Cloud Spanner Emulator provides application developers with a locally-running, _emulated_ instance of Cloud Spanner to enable local development and testing.

-> :warning: The emulator is currently in beta.
-See below for known issues and
-            limitations.

 The main focus of the emulator is correctness - an application that runs against the emulator should be able to run against the Cloud Spanner service without any changes.
 It is not a goal of the emulator to be a performant standalone